Tishya-2008/dataset-testing/README.md

 # dataset-testing

-Creating a multinomial regression model using Python and sci-kit learn
+Creating a multinomial regression model using Python and sci-kit learn.
+These are two regression models for Ontario healthcare data.

 Install the required libraries using: pip install pandas numpy scikit-learn matplotlib seaborn Run the script in the terminal by typing python main.py or python3 main.py (dependent on your version of python)